Are you planning to move to London? What is it like to live in London?

 13. Do you hang out with locals or foreigners mostly?

-I mainly hang out with locals, but this is mainly because my husband is British and his friends became mine (at least that’s what I think ☺).
-I also made a lot of friends through work which helped a lot!
+I mainly hang out with locals, but this is primarily because my husband is British, and his friends became mine (at least that’s what I think ☺).
+I also made many friends through work, which helped a lot!